frlinaker/skribe/README.md

 - Prior knowledge
 - Type hints or value patterns

 This makes rapid prototyping and conceptual modeling trivial.
-You can build a classifier in seconds based on names alone.

 ---